1 Jul 2026

 • Confirm your eligibility and threshold limits.

-• Time purchases to maximise tax benefits.
+• Time your purchases to maximise tax benefits.

 • Keep clear financial records.